itspladd/personal-website-old/blog/_posts/2016-02-04-drawing-protip-textures-suck.md

 "Leather!
 Of course!
 Fantastic idea, Paul.
 Have a pat on the back!"

-It took about ten seconds of drawing to realize my mistake - or, rather, my hubris: while leather does indeed have an "interesting" texture, recreating that texture with a pen is JUST THE WORST.
+It took about ten seconds of drawing to realize my hubris: while leather does indeed have an "interesting" texture, recreating that texture with a pen is JUST THE WORST.

 I made notes.
 I sketched experiments.
 I had it figured out.
+I started drawing.

-I started drawing. _I did not have it figured out._ I took more notes.
+_I did not have it figured out._ I took more notes.
 I attempted to uncover the Grand Unified Damned Theory of Leather.
 I started drawing again, in a different place this time.
-It looked weird.
-I doubled down.
+It looked weird, but I kept going.
 "Surely," I thought, "surely this will start to look better as I add more detail."

 <aside class="midtext-center">
     <figure>